What to do to Make Money when You’re Totally Broke

 1. New Bank Account Bonuses

-Getting a signup bonus for opening a bank account can be pretty sweet.
-I did this as it only took a few minutes then I moved on to the other steps.
+Getting a signup bonus for opening a bank account can be pretty sweet and it was something we did but not the credit card bonuses.

 If you’re after an easy-to-use, fee-free bank with great perks, excellent customer service and good interest rates, Up is a fantastic option.
-Get your $8 sign up bonus now.
+Get your $15 sign-up bonus now.
 I wrote a full review on Up Bank.

-Being on the single parenting pension was the only way I could see to cover most of my expenses.
+Being on the single-parent pension was the only way we could see to cover most of our expenses.

 It didn’t cover all of them but it helped so much.
-Family tax benefit, rent assistance and a carers payment meant I got around $1,400 a fortnight.
+Family tax benefit, rent assistance and a carers payment meant we each got around $1,400 a fortnight.

-This sounds like a lot but when you are paying for multiple speech therapy sessions, getting no child support, have a mortgage for a home you cannot live in while also paying rent for a house no longer safe, it’s not a lot.
+This sounds like a lot but when you are paying for multiple speech therapy sessions, getting no child support, have a mortgage or the rent now, it does not go far enough.

 3. Online Surveys

-Online surveys were easy enough to do and the weeks I cashed out they paid for groceries or a session of speech therapy.
-I have a full list of online survey sites for Aussies here.
+Online surveys were easy enough to do and the weeks we cashed out they paid for groceries or a session of speech therapy.
+We have a full list of online survey sites for Aussies here.

 Octopus Group pays $16.28 per hour, Pureprofile pays well and both of them pay 10c if you get screened out.
 PrizeRebel pays in USD and Swagbucks has numerous ways aside from surveys to earn.